 Increased use of Disposable diapers is leading to poor waste management.
 Every year 27.4 billion disposable diapers are ditched into the landfill along with solid waste.
 This leads to contamination of groundwater that gradually contaminates drinking water resources.
 Moreover the toxins and dioxins that are released from these diapers pose serious threats to our food chain.
 With every baby using around 2000 diapers a year, the diaper waste ends up in landfills.
 These landfill stays for 500 more years.
 As for Cloth diapers, you would use an *average of 20-30 diapers for 3 years.
 With each usage, the chances that a cloth diaper degrades faster is relatively high.
 You can properly dispose the Solid waste from a cloth diaper into the toilet and you can wash and reuse the diaper again.
 Disposables are sometimes flushed down into the toilet which causes fatbergs in the sewer system.

 Almost everybody seeking advice on which diaper to choose for their baby hears that Cloth Diapering is expensive.
 No. Not at all.
 Let’s say that a baby requires an average of 8 diapers per day.
 A Disposable diaper costs ₹10.
 For 365 days, your baby uses 2920 diapers.
 It would cost ₹29200 per year.
 If you use Cloth Diapers, let’s say that you might need 8 diapers a day and 16-20 diapers for alternate days.
 Just Bumm Cloth diaper is ₹870.
 For 20 diapers, it would cost only ₹17400 and additional accessories of ₹3000.
 It would be only this much for 3 years!
-It seems like it costs big for the 1st time but you can always Save More.
-Buying less and building your stash slowly with Starter Kits and Value Packs!
+It seems like it costs big for the 1st time but you can always save more with our combo packs.

 Every Year, 2 lakh trees are cut to make disposable diapers.
 3.4 billion gallons of fuel oil is used every year and 9 gallons of water is used per diaper.
 As for a cloth diaper, people always conclude that laundering after use consumes more energy and water which would actually surpass the energy consumed to produce a disposable diaper.
 Women’s Environmental Network (U. K) has found in 1991 through the Landmark Consultancy, that disposables use 20 times more raw materials.
 Moreover disposables consume 3 times more energy and twice as much water.
 And also produces 60 times more waste compared to cloth diapers.